Tsuzat/Edra/README.md

 - **Table** (Create tables with ease and add, delete, merge, split rows, cells and columns)
 - **Images** (Add images with url or pick from your device) with features like resize, align and caption
 - **Videos** (Add videos with url or pick from your device) with features like resize, align and caption
+- **Audio** (Add audio with url or pick from your device) with features like resize, align and caption
 - **Code Block** (Syntax highlight with lowlight) which supports multiple languages, dark and light mode and copy button
 - **Blockquotes** (Add blockquotes with ease)
 - **Tiptap Typography** (with emojis, color visualizer and special characters)